Guardrails & Safety

 System Prompt Leakage Detection (Response-Side) — OWASP LLM07

-In addition to request-side pattern detection, Dvara detects when an LLM response accidentally leaks the system prompt content.
+In addition to request-side pattern detection, DVARA detects when an LLM response accidentally leaks the system prompt content.
 This uses n-gram overlap analysis:

-- Extracts the system prompt from the original request (carried via ThreadLocal)
+- Extracts the system prompt from the original request

 - Computes word 4-gram overlap between system prompt and response text